irad100/irad.dev/src/content/blog/proactive-security-by-design.md

 ---
-title: Proactive Security
+title: "Proactive Security: Make Systems Secure by Design"
-description: The future of security is proactive
+description: "Security has been focused on reactive posture management and alert triage.
+The real question is how do we make vulnerabilities unshippable by design?"
 pubDate: Apr 27 2025
-heroImage: ../assets/proactive-security.png
+heroImage: ../assets/proactive-security-by-design.png
 ---

 ### The current state